Building A Budget With Allocations - All Flexibility Levels

 - How are school and community partnerships creating a plan for bilingual family and mental health supports?

-- How could school funds be used to supplement the EL funded positions, identified above, to better equip the school?
+- How could school funds be used to supplement the ML-funded positions, identified above, to better equip the school?

 Central Support